-2. Describe how the school will ensure that Full transparency will be in place in reference to our non traditional teachers low-income and minority children enrolled who will be working at Garrett this school year.
-We will provide support our in the Title I school are not served at non traditional teachers with the training that they need to be successful.
-We disproportionate rates by ineffective, will strive to get certified teachers into our school as best as we can. out-of-field, or inexperienced teachers.
+Full transparency will be in place in reference to our non traditional teachers who will be working at Garrett this school year.
+We will provide support our non traditional teachers with the training that they need to be successful.
+We will strive to get certified teachers into our school as best as we can.

-3. Provide a general description of the Title I n/a

-instructional program being implemented at

-this Title I school.
-Specifically define the

-subject areas to be addressed and the

-instructional strategies/methodologies to be

-employed to address the identified needs of

-the most academically at-risk students in the

-school.
-Please include services to be provided

-for students living in local institutions for

-neglected or delinquent children (if

-applicable).

-4. If applicable, provide a description of how n/a

-teachers, in consultation with parents,

-administrators, and pupil services personnel,

-will identify eligible children most in need of

-services in Title I targeted assistance

-schools/programs.
-Please include a

-description of how the school will develop

-and implement multiple (a minimum of 2)

-objective, academic-based performance

-criteria to rank students for service.
-Also

-include a description of the measurable scale

-(point system) that uses the objective criteria

-to rank all students.
+3. Provide a general description of the Title I instructional program being implemented at this Title I school.
+Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
+Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).

+4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
+Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
+Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.